RiiConnect24/Wii-Guide/_pages/en_US/nintendont.md

 ##### Downloading

 1. Extract Nintendont and put it in the `apps` folder on your USB drive or SD card.
-2. Insert your USB drive, and SD card if you're using one, into your Wii and launch Nintendont from the Homebrew Channel.
+2. Insert your USB drive, or SD card if you're using one, into your Wii and launch Nintendont from the Homebrew Channel.

 ##### Getting Started

 There is no "guide" to use the Nintendont app.
 This is intended to help you learn how to use it, by giving you a quick start.
-You should be able to figure out all the great features of USB Loader GX by using it.
+You should be able to figure out all the great features of Nintendont by using it.
 {: .notice--info}

 ###### Key Features

-1. You can use a GameCube controller to play your games.
-2. You can use a Wiimote to play your games, but you will need to use a Classic Controller Pro or a Wii U Pro Controller to use all of the game's features.
+1. You can use a Wiimote & Nunchuk to play your games, but you will need to use a Classic Controller or a Wii U Pro Controller to use all of the game's features.
+2. You can also use many other USB or Bluetooth controllers.
 3. You can use a USB keyboard to enter text in games that require it.
-4. You can use a USB drive to store your GameCube game ISOs.
-5. You can use a fan-made patch to enable online play in some games.
+4. You can use a fan-made patch to enable online play in some games.
+5. You can [emulate the BBA adapter](https://github.com/FIX94/Nintendont/blob/master/BBA_Readme.md) to play LAN mode on games that support it.
-6. You can use USB Loader GX or WiiFlow to play GameCube games there.
+6. You can use USB Loader GX or WiiFlow as a front-end for Nintendont.

+You can read a full list of features [here](https://github.com/FIX94/Nintendont/blob/master/README.md).

 [Continue to site navigation](site-navigation)<br>
 We have many other tutorials that you might like.